Mentoring and empowerment

 I am in a unique position of knowing what it is like to have a deep disconnect with school, family, peers, the world.
 I felt failed by the system.

 I ended up working for the system I felt failed by, being a parent to children who feel the system failed them.
-My understanding of all perspectives has created pure passion
+My understanding of all perspectives has created pure passion.

 Back to home page

-Copyright © 2025 Mentoring and empowerment - All Rights Reserved.
+Copyright © 2026 Mentoring and empowerment - All Rights Reserved.

 Powered by